kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 }
 ```

-I won't show all of the instructions as I said before, if you are curious please check the source code.
+I won't show the code to encode all instructions, you can check the source code.

 ## Calling functions